toluaina/toluaina.github.io/docs/tutorial/using-labels.md

+# Using Labels

 Labels are used to control the output of the document node.

-We can simply define this [JSON](https://jsonapi.org) schema.
+Define this [JSON](https://jsonapi.org) schema:

 ```JSON
 [